 We understand that this is a difficult time and we’re committed to supporting businesses who may be struggling with their filing requirements during the COVID-19 pandemic.

 If you do not apply for an extension before your filing deadline, and your accounts have been filed late, an automatic penalty will be imposed.
 The registrar has very limited discretion to not collect a penalty.

 For a temporary period, we’ll provide additional support with payment plans for late filing penalties.

 Paying your penalty

 You can pay your penalty by BACS.

 Each appeal is treated on a case-by-case basis, and we already have policies in place to deal with appeals based upon unforeseen poor health.
-Appeals based upon COVID-19 will be considered under these policies.
+We’ll consider appeals for COVID-19 under these policies.

-For more information, see our guidance on late filing penalties and appeals.
+See our guidance on late filing penalties and appeals for more information.

 Access to our offices